nanvel/blog/2017/11/trading.md

 - Estimate stops by cluster info
 - When btc drop - other drop even more?
 Arbitrage?

+## Vocabulary

+Sharpe Ratio - helps investors to understand the return of an investment compared to its risk.

 ## Links

 ### Platforms